yohannrub/jquery.timed-slideshow/README.md

 ## Usage

-Apply a specific CSS class (defaults to 'slideshow-slides', see *Options*) to your list of slides, and wrap a parent block element around it.
+Put your list of slides inside a parent block element, and apply it the CSS class 'slideshow-slides' (by default, see *Options*).
-You can also add *prev*/*next* buttons and pagination elements by applying specific CSS classes (see *Options*).
+You can also add *prev* / *next* buttons and pagination elements by putting them inside the parent block element, and applying them specific CSS classes (see *Options*).
-You can apply the slideshow functions to the parent block element.
+Example:

 ```html
 <div id="slideshow-container">